 Reload your website and see if the error changes.
 If it does, and you now see a ‘fatal error’ message that points to a specific line of code in a specific file, then you’re looking at a relatively simple code error.
 Assuming said error originates from a plugin or theme, you’ll need to disable the offending product and/or work on fixing the issue yourself (or have someone else take a look at it if you’re not able to work out what’s happening on your own).

-Step One: Check if Your Admin Works
+1. Check if Your WordPress Dashboard Works

 Visit your website admin at

 http://yoursite.com/wp-admin/.
-If this page loads properly and allows you to log in, you can be reasonably sure that the issue is with a plugin or with your theme.
+If this page loads properly and allows you to log in, you can be reasonably sure the issue is with a plugin or with your theme.
 If your admin loads, continue to step two.
 If it doesn’t, skip to step four.

-Step Two: Disable All Plugins
+2. Disable All Plugins

-If your site’s up and running, start enabling your plugins one by one.
-Keep checking for that 500 internal server error after each plugin.
+To do this, you’ll need to reactivate your plugins one by one.
+Keep checking for that internal server error after activating each plugin.
 When you’ve found the culprit, you can decide what to do with it.
 The best course of action is to keep the plugin disabled and notify the author immediately.
 If it’s a mission-critical plugin, you should probably look for a better, more stable alternative.

 In some very rare cases, running old software such as PHP 5.3 may cause issues.
 Before replacing a plugin that’s proved to be trustworthy so far, take a look at step seven.

-Step Three: Switch to a Default Theme
+3. Switch to a Default Theme

-If deactivating your plugins didn’t solve the issue, it’s likely your theme’s the culprit.
-You can verify this easily by switching to a default WordPress theme.
-I recommend using Twenty Sixteen, which is the latest default theme.
+If deactivating your plugins didn’t solve the issue, your theme could also be the culprit.
+You can verify this by switching to a default WordPress theme.
+We recommend using Twenty Twenty, which is the latest default theme.

-If your theme’s from either the official theme repository or an independent theme shop, you should let the author know as soon as possible.
+If your theme is from either the official theme repository or an independent theme shop, you should let the author know as soon as possible.
 If, on the other hand, it’s your own theme, you’ll need to get a developer to help you out, because these bugs can often be very difficult to find — even for seasoned coders.

 In some very rare cases, running old software such as PHP 5.3 may cause issues.
 Before spending hours trying to find a bug, or paying hundreds of dollars to a developer, take a look at step seven.

-Step Four: Increase Your Memory Limit
+4. Increase Your Memory Limit

-If your website’s using too much memory, it’ll definitely throw a fit — quite possibly resulting in a 500 internal server error.
+If your website is using too much memory, it’ll definitely throw a fit — quite possibly resulting in a 500 internal server error.
 In many cases, this is a sign of a badly coded theme or plugin.
 It can be remedied quickly by increasing the memory limit, but this isn’t a sure-fire way of solving the problem, and won’t get to the root of it.

 Alternatively, speak to your host for more specific instructions — some will be more than happy to increase your memory limit with almost no fuss on your part.

-Step Five: Debug .htaccess Issues
+5. Debug .htaccess Issues

-If it does, then the issue is with your .htaccess file.
-You can go through it line by line to see when your site goes down; once you’ve found the offending line make sure it doesn’t have any unnecessary text (perhaps an unclosed quote or something similar).
-If you can’t find the problem, I suggest deleting the line.
+.htaccess file line by line to see when your site goes down.
+Once you’ve found the offending line, make sure it doesn’t have any unnecessary text (perhaps an unclosed quote or something similar).
+If you can’t find the problem, you’ll probably just want to delete the line.
 Your website being completely down is far worse than a missing

 It’s extremely rare, but you may have some corrupted files in the WordPress core.
 This isn’t anything to worry about — something may have gone wrong when your server was copying the required files, for example.
 Re-uploading the WordPress Core files may solve your problem.

-Step Seven: PHP Version Issues
+7. Check for PHP Version Issues

 While it’s unlikely you’ll have two problems at once, it can happen.
 You may have a plugin that’s causing an issue, as well as an